brainstormforce/sureforms-public/readme.txt

 When you use the SureForms, you get a huge library of ready-to-use form templates that can be used to build your forms fast.

-== Contributors & Developers ==

-“SureForms – Gutenberg-powered Drag & Drop Contact Form Plugin for WordPress!” is open source software.
-The following people have contributed to this plugin.

-<a href="(https://brainstormforce.com) "> Brainstorm Force </a>

 == Changelog ==

 = 0.0.4 =